Preschool FAQ

 Q. Am I allowed to visit my child during the day?

-A. Yes, ABC has an “Open Door Policy” for parents to visit and view their child anytime during the day.
-We encourage parents to view their child from the security monitors in the main office as to avoid interaction with their child.
-Children that are learning routines at daycare often become upset when their parent comes back and then leaves again without their child.
-Young children in daycare learn that after saying their “good-byes” at drop-off the next time they see their parents are when they are going home with them.
-When children do not go home the second time with their parents it may evoke feelings of confusion and insecurity.
-Parent visitation also upsets the other children in the classroom because they would like their parent there too.
+A. ABC has an “Open Door Policy” for parents to visit and view their child anytime during the day.
+We encourage parents to view their children from the security monitors in the main office to avoid interaction with their children.
+Children who are learning routines at daycare often become upset when their parent comes back and then leaves again without their child.
+Young children in daycare learn that after saying their “goodbyes” at drop-off, the next time they see their parents is when they go home with them.
+When children do not go home for the second time with their parents, it may evoke feelings of confusion and insecurity.
+Parent visitation also upsets the other children in the classroom because they would like their parents there, too.
 This may evoke feelings of sadness and frustration from the other children.

 Q. Do children go outside during the day?

 A. Yes, children are taken for walks around the neighborhood and to the local park when weather and scheduling permit.
 Every child leaving ABC is dressed in a bright, easily recognizable vest and is walked to and from the park on a walking line.
-Once at the park children are often allowed to play in a secured area supervised by ABC staff members.
+Once at the park, children are often allowed to play in a secure area supervised by ABC staff members.

 Q. Does ABC have its own outdoor area?